Li Ding | 丁立

 google-research/ev3: Meta-learning optimization in JAX.

-training and deployment on mobile platforms.
+facebookresearch/d2go: Efficient model training and deployment on mobile

-pyribs: An open-source library for quality
+pyribs: An

-diversity optimization.
+open-source library for quality diversity optimization.

-mit-deep-learning: Tutorials and
+mit-deep-learning: Tutorials and coding assignments for MIT Deep Learning

-coding assignments for MIT Deep Learning courses (9k+ stars).
+courses (9k+ stars).

 MIT AI Podcast

-(My personal favorite episode is Tomaso Poggio, highly recommended!)
+(My personal favorite episode is Tomaso Poggio, highly

 MIT Robocar Workshop